open-mmlab/mmaction2/docs/en/user_guides/1_config.md

       type='ActionVisualizer',  # Universal Visualizer for classification task vis_backends=[dict(type='LocalVisBackend')])  # Local visualization backend
   log_level = 'INFO'  # The level of logging
-  load_from = None  # load models as a pre-trained model from a given path.
-This will not resume training resume = False  # Resume from a checkpoints resume_from = None  # Resume checkpoints from a given path, the training will be resumed from the epoch when the checkpoint's is saved work_dir = './work_dirs/tsn_r50_8xb32-1x1x3-100e_kinetics400-rgb/'  # Directory to save the model checkpoints and logs for the current experiments
+  resume = False  # Resume from a checkpoint load_from = None  # load checkpoint as a pre-trained model from a given path.
+If resume == True, resume training from the checkpoint, otherwise load checkpoint without resuming work_dir = './work_dirs/tsn_r50_8xb32-1x1x3-100e_kinetics400-rgb/'  # Directory to save the model checkpoints and logs for the current experiments

   # dataset settings